The Bankrate promise

 The enterprise value to EBIT ratio is essentially a more advanced version of the P/E ratio.
 Both ratios are a way for investors to measure how much value they’re getting compared to what they’re paying.
 But using enterprise value instead of the share price allows us to incorporate any debt financing used by the company.
 Here’s how it works.

-Enterprise value can be calculated by adding a company’s interest-bearing debt, net of cash, to its market capitalization.
+Enterprise value can be calculated by adding a company’s interest-bearing debt, net of cash, to its market capitalization, which is the total value of all its outstanding stock.
 Next, by using EBIT you can more easily compare the actual operating earnings of a business with other companies that may have different tax rates or debt levels.

 Operating margin is a way of measuring the profitability of a business’ core operations.
 It’s calculated by dividing operating profit by total revenues and shows how much income is generated by each dollar of sales.